-If a student feels that there was a circumstance during the assessment that might have affected their grade for the assessment, then they must inform their teacher of their concern in writing within the 2 days following the assessment date and before the marked grades are given to the students.
-This will be considered by the Teacher, Curriculum Leader and Principals Nominee, they will be guided in their decision by the standards used by NZQA for external examinations.
+If a student feels that there was a circumstance during the assessment that might have affected their grade for the assessment, then they must inform their teacher of their concern in writing, with a copy of the written concern emailed to the Principal's Nominee, within 2 days following the assessment date and before the marked grades are given to the students.
+This will be considered by the Teacher, Faculty Leader and Principals Nominee, they will be guided in their decision by the standards used by NZQA for external examinations.
 If the concern is upheld a further assessment opportunity will be offered to the student.
 If a further assessment opportunity is offered, then any student affected by the same circumstance will also be offered the opportunity.
 An example of such a circumstance will be a major disruption such as very noisy building works.